juanbrujo/OpenFrontWorkflow/README.md

 - **Sublime Text**: opens the entire folder within this app
 - *Finder*: already open

 **Use**: Download and drag it to the Applications folder.
-To have it on your toolbar, *right-click > customize Toolbar* over the toolbar and drag the **OpenFrontWorkflow-Current.app** tho the available spot.
+To have it on your toolbar, *right-click > customize Toolbar* over the toolbar and drag the **OpenFrontWorkflow-Current.app** to the available spot.

 ![image](https://dl.dropboxusercontent.com/u/3522/OpenFrontWorkflow-Current.jpg)